hindu-comm/mail_stream_advaita-l/2017/06/.ai_do_not_know-_is_/78__Praveen_R._Bhat.md

 > (samAdhi) experienced ones.
 >
 >
-​As to how this works, I like Panchadashikara's beautiful parallel that drives the point ​home.
+As to how this works, I like Panchadashikara's beautiful parallel that drives the point home.
 He gives an example of a brahmachArI that tries over the day to learn the VedapATha by rote, but just can't get it right.
 However, he sleeps at night and on waking up in the morning, he chants easily!
 How this happens cannot be explained, it just does.
 I'd be